apioo/psx/doc/index.rst

 context.
 More informations at http://phpsx.org

 This manual is seperated into three chapters.
-The :doc:`getting_started` chapter contains all informations to quickly create an REST API with PSX.
+The :doc:`getting_started` chapter contains all information to quickly create an REST API with PSX.
 The :doc:`design` chapter contains more technical details about the anatomy of PSX.
 The last chapter :doc:`concept` covers various concepts to get a deeper understanding of PSX.